 Kashalya Milon – is someone you won’t find on Google.
 An elder, she works in the old way, quietly and under the radar.
 Her teachers include Eckhart Tolle, Joseph Campbell, shamen and an enlightened teacher in India.
 I’ve worked consistently and intensely with her for about 10 years. (read: more than a Masters Degree’s -and getting on toward a PhD! worth of time.
 I did the math one day!)
 She has no website or on-line presence.
 She's now retired.

 Cynthia Bourgeault – is the main teacher, author and retreat leader for The Contemplative Society who works deep in the contemplative and ancient wisdom traditions of Christianity.
 Her modern grounded work in this vein has helped me reframe much of my personal and genealogical spiritual background into something that makes broad sense to me.
 I’ve been working with her on and off for over 13 years.

 Hannah Berry - is my, now adult, daughter.
-She is my teacher in the way only a child can be.
+She is my teacher in the way only ones' child can be.
 Humility, patience, listening, service, boundaries and unconditional love are just a few of the teachings I've received in stages over the years with her.

 Other teachers I’ve had the pleasure of working with or learning from in person: